 |6.||Transformations - distribution function, moment generating function and change of variables methods applied to discrete and continuous random variables in one and two dimensions||15.00|

 |7.||Sampling Distributions (t, F and chi-squared), Central Limit Theorem.||10.00|

 Text and materials required to be purchased or accessed

 ALL textbooks and materials available to be purchased can be sourced from USQ's Online Bookshop (unless otherwise stated). (https://bookshop.usq.edu.au/bookweb/subject.cgi?year=2013&sem=01&subject1=STA2301)

 Please contact us for alternative purchase options from USQ Bookshop. (https://bookshop.usq.edu.au/contact/)

 Wackerly, DD, Mendenhall, W & Schaeffer, RL 2008, Mathematical statistics with applications, 7th edn, Duxbury, Pacific Grove, CA.

-Introductory Book 2012, STA2301 Distribution Theory, included in the course CD.
+Introductory Book 2013, STA2301 Distribution Theory, accessible from the course StudyDesk.

 Berry, DA & Lindgren, BW 1996, Statistics: Theory and Methods, 2nd edn, Duxbury Press, Belmont.